goplayerzero/open-telemetry-dotnet-framework/AspdotNetFramework/README.md

-# open-telemetry-dotnet-framework
-Demonstration of Open Telemetry Instrumentation with .NET Framework
+# Demonstration of Open Telemetry Instrumentation with .NET Framework 4.6.2

-# .NET Framework instrumentation configuration
 ## ASP.NET Initialization
 Initialization for ASP.NET is a little different than for ASP.NET Core.